 Please be aware of significant warnings for people taking Clarus, such as the high potential of birth defects and other health problems.
-Read this booklet carefully, as well as the 'Patient Medication Information' that comes with your prescription for Clarus, especially "Important warnings for females taking CLARUS" and "What are possible side effects from using CLARUS?".
+Read this booklet carefully, as well as the 'Information for the Consumer' that comes with your prescription for Clarus, especially "What are the important warnings for females taking Clarus?" and "What special symptoms you must immediately tell your doctor about - Signs of mental health problems".